nbwikle/nbwikle.github.io/pages/cv.md

 ## Academic Employment

+**Postdoctoral Scholar**

-**Postdoctoral Scholar**, Department of Statistics and Data Sciences, *University of Texas at Austin*, 2021 -- present.
+Department of Statistics and Data Sciences, *University of Texas at Austin*, 2021 -- present.
 - Supervisor: Corwin Zigler

 ---